Victormm-720/Victormm-720/README.md

 - ♑ I am creatively curious and a self-learner.
 I love exploring new technologies and currently learning new skills.
 - 📓 I'm a student of [FOC-Maracena](https://www.fp-informatica.com/?gad_source=1&gad_campaignid=22757866554&gbraid=0AAAAAD_EyCDOtZaAHwYsdG9RY4yn59NOB&gclid=Cj0KCQjw0NPGBhCDARIsAGAzpp0CtzG4DsziMkq_FY8U24EkoeTIsVVlUR6nq603syKnWeIVMITjNPYaAlzgEALw_wcB).
+- ⚜️ I am a scout leader in Ilípula Group 670, in Pulianas.
+- 🏔️ I love going to the countryside and the forest, and walking for hours.